 The forty credit program is one year (4 consecutive quarters - Aut/Win/Spr/Sum) and consists of the following courses:

 This is a non-thesis MS program.
-The last two courses will focus on a practicum/capstone project which will be designed with the approval of a faculty member and completed as the final degree program requirement.
 To complete this degree a student must complete a total of eight courses at UW Tacoma.
 Each course will be five credits for a total of forty credits in the program.
 Courses cannot be substituted or taken at any other institution.

 Completion of an undergraduate or graduate certificate program or one year experience working with GIS.
 Equivalent coursework or experience will be considered upon request.
 Students currently enrolled in the Urban Studies GIS Certificate Program may apply, but all prerequisites must be completed before the start of the program in September.